ELS-RD/ai.lefebvre-sarrut/docs/posts/2022/up-to-12X-faster-gpu-inference-on-bert-t5/index.md

 With its inference expert-oriented API, TensorRT was not even an option;
-- We are exploring applications of large generative language models in legal industry, and we need easier dynamic behavior support plus more efficient quantization, our creative approaches for that purpose [we shared on Reddit](https://www.reddit.com/r/MachineLearning/comments/uwkpmt/p_what_we_learned_by_making_t5large_2x_faster/) proved to be more fragile than we initially thought;
+- We are exploring applications of large generative language models in legal industry, and we need easier dynamic behavior support plus more efficient quantization, our creative approaches for that purpose [we shared here](../what-we-learned-by-making-t5-large/index.md) proved to be more fragile than we initially thought;
 - New business opportunities if we were able to train models supporting large contexts (>5K tokens)

 On a more personal note, I enjoyed much more writing kernels and understanding low level computation of transformers than mastering multiple complicated tools API and their environments.